blueorange589/fin-accounting-for-woocommerce/readme.txt

 == Requirements ==
-In order to Install and start using Pending Payment Reminder for WooCommerce, you need to have following requirements.
+In order to Install and start using Fin Accounting for WooCommerce, you need to have following requirements.

 PHP	Minimum Version 5.4
 WordPress	Minimum Version 4.0